Last Updated on August 25, 2022 by MarcyPro

 The idea behind 10-minute abs is a few workouts, done together for 10 minutes a day, can get you the muscular abs you desire.
 We cannot say this does not work, but how many people do you know who got their abs by working on it for 10 minutes a day?

 There aren’t many great things you could get in 10 minutes a day other than something like fast food (which is terrible for you, just tastes good…sometimes.)
 Getting abs may take more than 10 minutes a day, but there are only three key essentials to an ab regimen and that is eating and exercising well, efficiently, and consistently.

 Eating well is arguably the number one key to attaining defined abs.
 This mostly has to do with the fact that both men and women store their body fat primarily in the abdomen region.
 Women store fat in their arms and legs as well, but it gets a little complicated as to why.

 The important thing is that the abdomen is a primary storage area for fat.
 As such, many people have defined abs, especially if you already workout a significant amount, but their abs are covered with belly fat.

-The simplest way to think about getting defined abs is your attempting to remove the accumulated fat from your stomach, the primary fat storage area.
-To do so means you will have to eliminate the majority of fat from your body (to a healthy degree, of course.)
+The simplest way to think about getting defined abs is your attempting to remove the accumulated body fat percentage from your stomach, the primary fat storage area.
+To do so means you will have to burn fat from the majority of your body (to a healthy degree, of course.)

 Your most efficient way to fight belly fat is to lift weights and focus on other areas of your body.
 It takes more calories to maintain muscle mass, as a result, a full body workout is crucial to keep the amount of calories you need to eat at a higher level.
 You could aim to eat significantly less alone, but if you want to optimize your time and see defined abs as fast as possible, you really have to eat less and lift more.